 An irrational (real) number is a real number such that, given any rational number (thought of as a real number), the absolute value is positive.
 (This precise definition is used in constructive mathematics; classically this is equivalent to saying that .)
 We may define an irrational complex number similarly.

 The followers of Pythagoras? believed that ‘All is number’, meaning what we now call (positive) natural numbers.
-In geometry, this meant that any two lengths (or other geometric magnitudes) and are commensurable in the sense that there exists a unit length such that and for some natural numbers and .
+In geometry, this meant that any two lengths (or other geometric magnitudes) and are commensurable? in the sense that there exists a unit length such that and for some natural numbers and .
 Identifying the ratios of geometric magnitudes with (positive) real numbers, this becomes the claim that every real number is rational.
 The discovery that this is false is also attributed to the Pythagoreans (but the legends of punishment for this secret date from several hundred years later).
-Greek mathematicians developed further the theory of irrational numbers, up to the general theory of magnitudes (which we may now regard as a theory of real numbers) attributed to Eudoxus? in Book X of Euclid's Elements?.
+Greek mathematicians developed further the theory of irrational numbers, up to the general theory of magnitudes (which we may now regard as a theory of positive real numbers) attributed to Eudoxus? in Book X of Euclid's Elements?.

 In the early modern era, Latin mathematicians began work with imaginary number?s, which are necessarily irrational.
-Following this, Lambert? and Legendre succeeded in proving the irrationality of pi?, e?, and their powers, which ultimately led to the discovery that they were transcendental (whereas square roots, and even the root of , are by definition algebraic); this conjecture was later established by Hermite? and Lindemann?.
+Following this, Lambert? and Legendre succeeded in proving the irrationality of pi, e?, and their powers, which ultimately led to the discovery that they were transcendental (whereas square roots, and even the root of , are by definition algebraic); this conjecture was later established by Hermite? and Lindemann?.
 Around this time, Euler and Lagrange? popularized continued fraction?s (see below) to study both rational and irrational numbers.

 Cantor space may be identified with a subspace of , consisting of those irrational numbers whose continued fraction expansion consists only of and (but this does not agree with the usual inclusions into ).